Lock Functions

 Dummy

-A dummy lock can be pulled from the one side to open the door, however there is no mechanical operation.
+A Dummy lock can be pulled from one side to open the door, but it lacks mechanical operation.
+It is primarily used for aesthetic or non-functional purposes.

 Privacy

-A privacy latch can be operated with the lever from either side.
-The outside lever can be locked by the push button.
-It can be unlocked by an emergency release on the outside or with the operating inside lever.
-Closing the door does not release push button.
+A Privacy latch can be operated with the lever from either side.
+The outside lever can be locked using a push button.
+It can be unlocked by an emergency release on the outside or with the interior lever.
+Importantly, closing the door does not release the push button.

 Entry

-An entry latch can be operated with the lever from either side except when the outside lever is locked by the push button on the inside.
-When the outside lever is locked, an operating key placed into the outside lever unlocks the device.
-The locking device will automatically release when the inside lever is operated.
-Closing the door does not release push button.
+An Entry latch can be operated with the lever from either side, except when the outside lever is locked by the push button on the inside.
+To unlock the device when the outside lever is locked, an operating key is inserted into the outside lever.
+The locking mechanism automatically releases when the interior lever is operated.
+Closing the door does not release the push button.

 Classroom

-A classroom latch can be operated with the lever from either side except when the outside lever is locked from the outside by a key.
-When the outside lever is locked, the latchbolt can be operated by the inside lever.
+A Classroom latch can be operated with the lever from either side, except when the outside lever is locked from the outside using a key.
+When the outside lever is locked, the latchbolt can still be operated by the inside lever.

 Storeroom

-A storeroom latch can be operated by a key placed into the outside lever or by operating the inside lever.
-The outside lever is always locked while the inside lever is always unlocked.
+A Storeroom latch can be operated either by inserting a key into the outside lever or by using the inside lever.
+The outside lever remains locked at all times, while the inside lever remains unlocked.

 Lock Types